chinamike65/hugo-tuolesi/content/book3/book3en.md

 Clinging to wrong views is stubbornly clinging to upside-down ideas.
 Bad things are considered good, good things are considered bad; things that exist do not exist, and things that do not exist exist.

-These are wrong views.Upside-down notions.
+These are wrong views.
+Upside-down notions.

 For example, Buddhas and Bodhisattvas do exist, but some people think they do not.
 Why?
 They say that they can't see them.

-There are many things that our naked eyes have not seen, but it cannot be said that there is nothing just because we do not see it.
+There are many things that our naked eyes have not seen, but it cannot be said that there is nothing just because we have not seen it.

 The six realms of rebirth exist, and so do the three worlds of cause and effect.
 These are invisible to the eyes, but it cannot be said that they do not exist.